 Among other things, a mortgage broker can negotiate for a competitive product on your behalf, help you sift through an often bewildering range of home loan products, and help you understand the processes involved.

 Most mortgage brokers don’t earn a salary and generally provide their services to borrowers free of charge.
 So how do they get compensated?

 Many operate as small businesses or contractors and earn their income from the commissions they receive from the lenders.
-The commissions or fees they receive from the lenders will vary depending on the lender as well as the volume of the transactions.
+The commissions or fees they receive from the lenders will vary depending on the lender.

-The commissions themselves are based on a percentage of the loan amount and the loan-to-value ratio (LVR).
+The commissions themselves are based on a percentage of the loan amount.

 The largest proportion of a mortgage broker’s payment is in the form of an upfront commission.
 This is normally around 0.3% to 0.5% of the loan value.
 For example, for an $850,000 mortgage, a 0.3% commission would place around $2,550 in the broker’s pocket.

 The broker receives the upfront commission once the loan is finalised and the borrower receives the funds for the mortgage.